xando/django-rocket-engine/docs/installation.rst

 Register application on Google AppEngine
 ________________________________________

-`Register <http://code.google.com/appengine/>`_ your new awesome application on Google AppEngine site.
-Unique application identifier will be used to allow access to your project on AppEngine.
+`Register <http://code.google.com/appengine/>`_ new application on Google AppEngine site.

 Create CloudSQL database
 ________________________

-Create a CloudSQL database instance using `Google Api Console
-<https://code.google.com/apis/console>`_, create a database inside
-your CloudSQL instance.
+Create a CloudSQL database instance using `Google Api Console <https://code.google.com/apis/console>`_, create a database inside your CloudSQL instance.
+Last step is  to add instance name from prevoius step in "Authorized applications".

 Configuration
 _____________

-Google AppEngine requires applications to have an app.yaml, with basic description how to manage application after deployment.
-Create one an put yourapplication-id.
-Example app.yaml:
+Google AppEngine requires applications to have an config in app.yaml file, which is responsible for basic description, how to manage application.
+Create app.yaml inside project directory.
+Example app.yaml for project.

 .. code-block:: yaml

     # app.yaml
-    application: appengine_appspot_id
+    application: unique_appengine_appspot_id
     version: 1
     runtime: python27
     api_version: 1